CYBER NEWS

 " On February 18, 2021, Afnor's entire business was brought to a standstill by a computer attack.
 The Ryuk ransomware had claimed yet another victim.
 Jean-Marc Aubert, Afnor's CISO, recounts the details of this long-term crisis management.

-For the outside world, on the afternoon of February 18, 2021, the Association française de normalisation (AFNOR) modestly refers to technical problem" with its websites.
+For the outside world, on the afternoon of February 18, 2021, the Association française de normalisation (AFNOR) speaks modestly of a "technical problem" with its websites.
 Its press service, fortunately more transparent, mentions the Ryuk ransomware.
 Behind the scenes, it all began a few hours earlier.

 At 8:02 a.m., a message from the technical team alerted Afnor's CIO to a "small" problem: the sudden appearance of .RYK files on the company network.
 He immediately interrupted his vacation and called Jean-Marc Aubert, Afnor's current CISO, who was then in charge of security.
 This marked the start of a race against time to block the attack, followed by months of work to get the information system back into production.